ohthehugemanatee/db-to-ynab-golang/README.md

 * The token received from DB is good for a month, updated each time you run the sync.
 So as long as you're sync'ing more than once a month, you should only have to manually enter credentials once.
 * The token is kept in memory only; when you restart the application you will need to authenticate again.
 * The transactions created by this sync engine will be duplicated if you run manual CSV imports using the interface.

+## Current status

+It syncs the most recent 10 transactions since a fixed date, based on the transactions in the test account I got from DB.

+### TODO

+* sync most recent 100 transactions every time - the transaction IDs will prevent creating duplicates, and we can bulk upload to YNAB in a single API call.
+* sync upcoming transactions which haven't posted yet
+* sync credit card accounts, too.